rubymonsters/ruby-for-beginners/source/80-advanced/06-regular_expressions.md

 * String literals: find a particular piece of text
 * Anchors: the beginning and the end of the string, or a word
 * Character classes: define a set of allowed characters
-* Quantifiers: define how often a chacter is expected to occur
+* Quantifiers: define how often a character is expected to occur
 * Captures: once found, capture a particular part of the text, so we can use it

 ## String literals